djuptho/dev_portfolio/README.md

 ![](https://raw.githubusercontent.com/djuptho/dev_portfolio/master/resources/spotify.gif)

-#### Tooltip
+#### Hover Tooltip

-Many sites have round images with links that appear as a tooltip when you hover over them.
+Many sites have round images with links that appear as tooltips when hovering over them.
 I made this work with CSS3 animations without any Javascript.

 **Made with**: HTML, CSS